xyang2uchicago/BioTIP/README.md

 ### How does BioTIP work?

+1. [BioTIP tutorial]: This is a detailed walkthrough of BioTIP on one of our key results (Mouse Gastrulation, GSE87038).

-Please refer to [BioTIP Applications](https://github.com/xyang2uchicago/BioTIP_application) for (1) exampled case studies on bulk or single-cell datasets, and (2) the detailed workflow of BioTIP.
+2. Vignette: Please refer to [BioTIP Applications](https://github.com/xyang2uchicago/BioTIP_application) for (1) exampled case studies on bulk or single-cell datasets, and (2) the detailed workflow of BioTIP.

 In particular, we exampled the following datasets: